lamelyan/blog/index.md

 ### Design Patterns

    A software design pattern is a general, reusable solution to a commonly occurring problem.
-   Here are my notes on some of the design patterns
+   Here are my notes on some of the design patterns.

 <ul>
   {% for post in site.posts %}